BeornG/GoWebScraper/README.md

 Or copy the generated file to the included parser  that is setup to read the example json the main generates

+Can also use the parserCLI:
+go run . get -all parses everything into terminal go run . convert -csv converts the json into .csv